(See Starkey Wilderness Preserve for overall information.)

 - Contact the Florida Fish and Wildlife Conservation Commission (FWC) for more information.

-- Separate primitive camping areas available for individual and equestrian camping.
+- Separate primitive camping areas available for individual camping.

 - Backcountry camping available.